eddavis2/Basic-Interpreters/README.md

 ![image](images/bintqbgw.png)

-Same, and now loading an running Tiny Star Trek into gw, who is being interpreted by bintqb:
+Same, and now loading and running Tiny Star Trek into gw, who is being interpreted by bintqb:

 ![image](images/bintqbgwstrek.png)